Bedrock-OSS/bedrock-wiki/docs/items/item-format-history.md

     -   Added `type` parameter which determines which of the following types of input the cooldown affects:
         -   `use` (default) triggers when the item is used and prevents the item from being used while the cooldown is active.
         -   `attack` triggers when the player attacks while holding the item and prevents the item from being used to attack while the cooldown is active.
+-   Updated `minecraft:use_modifiers`
+    -   Added `start_sound` parameter which determines the vanilla sound event that is triggered when the item starts to be used.

 ## 1.21.120